 These days, you might have a few high-quality friends, rather than a whole party bus full of people to expose you to other singles.
-That reduces both your exposure to the dating pool, and also to an endless supply of wingmen or wingwomen to pump you up.
+That reduces your exposure to the dating pool, as well as to an endless supply of wingmen or wing women to pump you up.

 "Much of the fun that came with being single when you were younger was due in large part to having lots of single friends to hang out with.
 However, when you're in your 50s, the vast majority of your friends are likely married or in serious relationships," says dating expert and writer Kevin Darné.
 "A lot of people are not all that comfortable going out to places alone, and their number of outings is based on the availability of their friends."